This tutorial will help get you started using SVG.

 - Get details about each SVG attribute.

-- SVG DOM API reference
+- SVG DOM interface reference

 - Get details about the whole SVG DOM API.